Swan Hellenic

 Pulau Mansuar, Raja Ampat

 Pulau Mansuar is a long, high ridge of limestone covered in jungle, fringed by rich coral reefs that connect it to nearby Kri Island.
 Three villages line its northern coast, while a fourth village sits midway along the southern shore.
 The island is home to just over 100 people living in traditional houses with leaf roofs.
+Two dives are scheduled, Manta Ridge, a reliable manta ray cleaning station that can run with strong currents, and Sawandarek Jetty, a sloping reef beneath the jetty where batfish and fusiliers gather and whitetip sharks may rest on the sand.

 Pulau Mansuar, Raja Ampat